An illustrated guide

 Bockman Hall houses the Office of Technology as well as classrooms, a student lounge, faculty offices and student dormitory rooms.

-Lower Level - Office of Technology, classrooms, Word and World office, game room
+Lower Level - Office of Technology, classrooms, Word & World office, game room

-First Floor - Classrooms, faculty offices, Parish Nurse and student lounge
+First Floor - Classrooms, faculty offices and student lounge

 The second floor of Gullixson Hall houses the library.
-Gullixson Hall also contains the rare book room, faculty offices, classrooms and a computer lab.
+Gullixson Hall also contains the rare book room, faculty offices, classrooms & a computer lab.

 Lower Level - Concord office, student computer lab, faculty lounge